pascal-fb-martin/echttp/README.md

 char *echttp_parser_load (const char *file);
 void echttp_parser_free (char *buffer);
 ```
 These functions are used to load the entire content of a JSON or XML file in a buffer, before parsing the data.
-The buffer is dynamically allocated, and must be released.
+The buffer is dynamically allocated, and must be released once the data is no longer used.
+Because the parsed tokens rely on the buffer's content, the buffer should be released only after the tokens have been discarded.

 ```
 int echttp_json_search (const ParserToken *parent, const char *path);